Registration

 An appeal against a negative decision can be lodged before the Council of Alien Law Litigation (CALL), an administrative court competent for handling appeals against all kinds of administrative decisions in the field of migration.
 These appeals are dealt with by chambers specialised in the field of asylum.

 Appeals before the CALL against the decisions of the CGRS in the regular procedure have an automatic suspensive effect and must be lodged within 30 days.
 The deadline is reduced to 10 days for decisions of inadmissibility and negative decisions in the accelerated procedure, and 5 days for decisions concerning subsequent applications in detention.
-Appeals generally have automatic suspensive effect, with the exception of some cases concerning subsequent applications.
+Appeals generally have automatic suspensive effect, except for some cases concerning subsequent applications.

 The CGRS mentions in its negative decisions the delays for appeals and whether they have suspensive effect or not.
 To this purpose, an additional paragraph was added in the conclusion of the following decisions:

-• Decisions declaring the application inadmissible, especially subsequent applications.
-These decisions include a paragraph on the suspensive nature or not of the appeal, as well as a paragraph mentioning the two periods of appeal that are applicable (10 or 5 days, depending on whether or not the applicant is being detained at the time of his or her application).[5]
+- Decisions declaring the application inadmissible, especially subsequent applications.
+These decisions include a paragraph on the suspensive nature or not of the appeal, as well as a paragraph mentioning the two periods of appeal that are applicable (10 or 5 days, depending on whether or not the applicant is being detained at the time of their application).[6]

 The CALL has no investigative competence and must decide based on all elements in the file presented by the applicant and the CGRS.
 In accordance with its “full judicial review” competence (jurisdiction en plein contentieux), it may: